MohammadChamanpara/Link-UrlShortener/README.md

   ![Logs](screenshots/Solution_Structure.png)

 ## Acknowledgements
-  I am willing to extend my gratitude to those friends who initiated this urge in me to start working on this project.
+  I am willing to extend my gratitude to those who initiated this urge in me to start working on this project.
   I hope the high respect I have for my product is demonstrated through this project.